elo-enterprises/lab-notebooks/printer/operating-procedures.md

 * On the printer console, go to Load/Unload Filament --> Load/Unload E0 --> Unload Filament.
 The extruder gears will turn in reverse, ejecting the filament.
 While this is happening, gently pull on the filament at the filament sensor to assist in unthreading.
   * If the PTFE tube comes loose, reinsert it into the extruder, careful not to cause dents, kinks or excess friction.
 * Insert the new filament.
   * On the printer console, go to Load/Unload Filament --> Go to the Front.
-The print head will travel to the center front of the printer, making it easy to see the filament purging process.
+The print head will travel to the center in the front of the printer, making it easy to see the filament purging process.
 If this location overlaps with the print in progress, go to Prepare --> Move Axis --> Move X (and/or Y) and find a suitable purge location.
   * On the printer console, go to Load/Unload Filament --> Load/Unload E0 --> Preheat PLA (200).
 The print head heater will begin heating and a message to wait will appear.
   * On the printer console, go to Load/Unload Filament --> Load/Unload E0 --> Purge E0.
 Once the print head is heated, the extruder will attempt to grab the filament and purge through the nozzle.
     * If the purge is unsuccessful, try purging more while manually applying forward pressure on the filament at the filament sensor, pushing it toward the extruder.